The Great Cherry Tree, the Oldest Sakura in Teramachi

 The Great Cherry at Shogetsu-ji Temple was originally transplanted from Komatsu Castle by the 3rd Lord of the Kaga Domain, Toshitsune Maeda.
 (He was the son of Toshiie Maeda, the first Kaga Lord for whom the Hyakumangoku Festival is dedicated.)
 It has since grown straight through the temple’s surrounding clay wall.
 Warning signs have to be put up as the sakura tree protrudes out onto the sidewalk.
 It’s even been said to knock horsemen off their steeds in the Edo era.

 Despite it’s apparent injuries, it’s heavily protected and blooms every year.
 The marker indicates that it has been designated a National Natural Treasure of Japan.

 Neo-Confucianist scholar and official of the Tokugawa shogunate, Muro Kyūsō, wrote two of his poems in honor of the tree after having seen it here at this temple.

-5 Chome-5 Teramachi, Kanazawa
+5-5 Teramachi, Kanazawa

-Half a decade ago Ryann fell off a bus and then fell in love with this traditional-crafts and ice-cream-consuming capital of Japan.
+About a decade ago Rachel fell off a bus and then fell in love with this traditional-crafts and ice-cream-consuming capital of Japan.
 Editor and amateur photographer with a penchant for nature and history.
 Not actually fifty songbirds in a trench coat.
 (Former penname: Ryann)